mdciao.plots.compare_violins

 • key_separator (str, default is “-”) – How each contact label separates the pair of residues, “ALA50-GLU30”.
 If you set this to None, it means the label won’t be separated before matching and “ALA50-GLU30” will be different from “GLU30-ALA50”.

-• str : ‘residue’ Sort by ascending residue sequence index (resSeq), which will be inferred from each contact label, e.g. 30 for “GLU30@3.50”.
+Sort by ascending residue sequence index (resSeq), which will be inferred from each contact label, e.g. 30 for “GLU30@3.50”.
 See gen_ctc_labels for more info on how they are generated.
 Internally, the order is generated via lexsort_ctc_labels.
-If you want to reverse or alter this ascending default order, we recommend using lexsort_ctc_labels before calling compare_violins and use its output (sorted_ctc_labels) as a list argument for sort_by.
+If you want to reverse or alter this ascending default order, we recommend using lexsort_ctc_labels before calling compare_violins and use its output (labels) as a list argument for sort_by.
 Also note that residue indices as contained in res_idx_pairs

 • zero_freq (float, default is 1e-2) – Frequencies below this number will be considered zero and not shown it they are zero for the same residue pair across all groups For this parameter to have effect, you need a ctc_cutoff_Ang

-• identity_cutoff (float, default is 1) – If remove_identities, use this value to define what is considered an identity, s.t. contacts with values e.g. .95 can also be removed
+• identity_cutoff (float, default is 1) – If remove_identities, use this value to define what is considered an identity, s.t. contacts with values e.g. .95 can also be removed.
+Only has an effect if ctc_cutoff_Ang is not None.

 • fig (Figure)